mapsedge/draggable-w-distance/README.md

 # draggable-w-distance
-It is completely incomprehensible to me that "distance" in the office jquery plugin is deprecated, but there it is.
-For my own project, I created a draggable plugin that implements "distance" and "grid."
+It is completely incomprehensible to me that "distance" in the office jquery plugin is deprecated, but there it is - or isn't.
+For my own project, I created a draggable plugin that implements "distance", "grid," and a "stop" event.

-Almost everything else - snap, containment, handle, etc - is omitted.
+Everything else - snap, containment, handle, etc - is omitted.

 USAGE
 ```